-Local Plan The term used to describe various Development Plan Documents The plan for the future development of the local area, drawn up by the Local Planning Authority in consultation with the community.
+Local Plan The plan for the future development of the local area, drawn up by the Local Planning Authority in consultation with the community.

 Material Consideration A material consideration is any planning matter which is relevant to a particular case.